Creative Direction

 Photographer in field context

-The post-skill plateau
+The post-technical plateau

 Image showing controlled visual direction